Luis Robert Jr. stars as Chicago White Sox top Houston Astros 3-1

 TRAINER'S ROOM

 Astros: OF Chas McCormick (back tightness) missed his fourth consecutive game.
 He could return on Sunday. ...
-2B Jose Altuve (broken right thumb) played in his second rehab game with Triple-A Sugar Land.
+2B Jose Altuve (broken right thumb) went 0 for 5 with two strikeouts in his second rehab game with Triple-A Sugar Land.
 He went 0 for 4 in his first appearance on Friday.
 “He's done everything so far,” manager Dusty Baker said.
 “Just probably needs some more at-bats.”

 UP NEXT